-Grayson College operates one residence hall on the main campus, to accommodate its residential students.
+Grayson College operates one residence hall on the main campus to accommodate its residential students.
 The college and the residents share an equal responsibility in keeping the residence hall safe.
 In keeping with this responsibility, the college has adopted this Missing Persons Policy applying to all occupants of the residence hall.

 Before a student may be admitted to a college residence hall, the student must be considered a legal adult and above the age of seventeen - no minors are admitted to the residence halls.
 In addition, the student must submit a completed residence hall occupant registration form, which includes the name of a contact person and how they can be contacted in the event the occupant/resident becomes missing from the residence hall.
-The contact information submitted is confidential and may only be released to the person(s) specifically identified by the resident, to administrative officials of the college who may become involved in a missing persons investigation report involving the resident, and to law enforcement authorities investigating a missing person's report.

-Custodial parents or guardians, along with any other designated contact person, of a 17 year old un-emancipated minor will be notified in the event they are determined to be missing.
+The contact information submitted is confidential.
+Knowledge of the missing person may only be released to the person(s) specifically identified by the resident on the registration form and to law enforcement authorities investigating a missing person's report.
+Custodial parents or guardians, along with any other designated contact person, of a 17-year-old un-emancipated minor will be notified in the event they are determined to be missing.

 A resident may be considered missing if the person is absent from the residence hall for a period exceeding twenty-four hours without any apparent reason, and does not include persons who have indicated voluntary absence because of domestic, financial or similar cause.
-The residence hall supervisor, coordinator, or any other concerned person must notify a Grayson College official (see list below) once they have determined that a resident is indeed missing on an involuntary basis and after a period of twenty-four hours has passed.
+The residence hall supervisor, coordinator, or any other concerned person must notify a Grayson College official (see list below) once they have determined that a resident is missing on an involuntary basis for a twenty-four hour period.

-College law enforcement officials may be contacted for the purpose of submitting a missing person's report by calling the College Police office at 903-463-8777or by contacting the Grayson County Sheriff's Office at 903-893-4388.
+College law enforcement officials may be contacted for the purpose of submitting a missing person's report by calling the College Police office at 903-463-8777 or by contacting the Grayson County Sheriff's Office at 903-893-4388.